ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 If you need to edit or delete your PTO request, adjust the Gusto request.

-Visit the following Google Drive document for the step-by-step process to [request PTO](https://drive.google.com/drive/u/1/folders/12uAPtkLc4Ek8JMxPoo63-M0rflV8j6r0).

 ### Logging PTO in Harvest

-Log your PTO time using the "TEN7 Time Off" project in Harvest, and select the appropriate task depending on why you took the time off.
+Log your PTO time using the "TEN7 Time Off" project in Harvest, and select the appropriate task depending on why you're taking the time off.